Caraveo/odyssey/README.md

 ## Features

+✨ **What makes Odyssey special:**

-- **Node-Based Canvas**: Create and link nodes representing characters, plots, conflicts, and concepts
+- **Visual Node Canvas**: Organize your novel's characters, plots, conflicts, and concepts in an intuitive visual workspace
-- **Context-Aware AI Prompts**: Generate content based on selected nodes and their relationships
+- **Context-Aware AI Prompts**: AI that understands your novel's relationships and generates content based on selected nodes and their connections
-- **Dual AI Support**: Works with both Ollama (local) and Mistral AI
+- **Dual AI Support**: Works with both Ollama (local) and Mistral AI (cloud) - choose what works best for you
-- **Beautiful Typography**: Courier font with 1.2 line spacing and 1.5 margins
+- **Beautiful Typography**: Courier font with 1.2 line spacing and 1.5 margins, optimized for novel writing
-- **Interactive Linking**: Connect nodes to build relationships and context
+- **Interactive Linking**: Build connections between story elements to create rich, interconnected narratives for your novel
+- **Save Your Projects**: Save your book projects as `.book` files to preserve your work and continue later

 ## Requirements